M4RC1N76/Volunteer-app/README.md

 9. If you are on a Mac and want to run the iOS build of the app, go to the `app/ios` folder in a terminal window.
 At the command prompt type `pod install`

 10. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`
+    >**Note** If the app has difficulty connecting to the API, you may need specify your IP address in `index.ts`.
+Replace `localhost` in the line `STA_BASE_URL: 'http://localhost:3000'` with your own.
+Remember to add ':3000' just after your IP address (this is just an example 'http://18.134.220.155:3000')

     > **Note** If the app has difficulty connecting to the API, you may need to specify your private IP address and API port number in `app/src/Config/index.ts`.
 You can find your IP address by following the instructions for your platform [here](https://www.techbout.com/find-public-and-private-ip-address-44552/); you made a note of the API port number earlier.
 In the line `STA_BASE_URL: 'http://localhost:3000'`, replace `localhost` with your own IP, and if necessary, replace `3000` with the port number.
 For example, if your IP is 192.168.1.50 and the API is listening on port 3000, the line should now read `STA_BASE_URL: 'http://192.168.1.50:3000'`.